theaaron/good-posts/README.md

 FavoritePostsVC and PostsFeed VC are the two views that are created by the UITabBarController.

 PostVC is a view that is displayed by selecting a post in PostsFeedVC or FavoritePostsVC.
 The View Controller then sends relevant data to PostVC to display the selected post.

+There are 4 models in this application.
+UsersDict, User, PostsDict, and Post.
+The UserDict and PostDict models are both used to take in the JSON object from the api, with the User and Post models provide the properties.

 ## UIKit Components
 This app makes use of UIKit.
 The following UIKit components were used.